SeedVault/flow/README.md

 A node object contains a group of paths that the conversation bot can follow based on the conditionals defined on each path.
 This sets the conversation context.
 ```
 {
-    "id": "ec465bade6ba2959f0fee3bae6a",
+    "name": "ec465bade6ba2959f0fee3bae6a",
-    "name": "Welcome message",
+    "description": "Welcome message",
-    "global": true,
+    "contexts": ["global", "customcontext1"],
     "paths": []
 }
 ```
 (@TODO remove global attr for a conventional id = 'globalNode'?)
-- id: Unique node id
+- name: (string) Unique node id
-- name: Friendly descriptive name
+- description: (string) Friendly descriptive name
+- contexts: (list of strings. optional) List of node contexts.
+Each path will define a context is matched.
+In a follow-up conversation there will be an internal context so the engine looks first for nodes in that context.
+This internal context is deleted on each volley.
+If a path defines a custom context the engine will look first at the internal context and then to the custom context.
+This custom contexts expires in 5 minutes.
+Also there is an special context "global" which is a no match fallbackc context where the engine will look for nodes when there is no match in the internal and other custom nodes.
+Use global context with caution and try not to define too broad intents on its paths
-- paths: List of paths to be tested first on this node.
+- paths: (list) List of paths to be tested first on this node.
 It can be an user intent test if intent match functions are used in the conditions attribute, or any criteria test.
 If no match is found here, the bot engine will test the criteria conditions on volley with attribute "global" set true.
 That volley will contain all paths which the bot will always be ready to follow if none of the current volley paths match.
 -  (@TODO When the user is in a volley context and matches a global criteria the engine will stack conversations, follow matched path and then try to go back to previous conversation)

 ## Path object